-Delicious, healthy and full of vegetables, these carrot cake oat bars or bites make the perfect snack for children and toddlers.
+Delicious, healthy and full of vegetables, these healthy carrot cake bars are the perfect snack for children and toddlers.
 Even picky eaters that think they don't like vegetables will adore these tasty oaty bars.

 "Mummy, I don't like any vegetables.
 Especially not carrots."